List of K.O.3an Guo characters: Guan Yu (關羽)

 Guan Yu is straight-headed, righteous and loyal.
 He is known for fighting around the world alongside his best friend, Zhang Fei, with whom he has attended twenty-four schools together (only because he always gets kicked out for starting fights).
 Eventually, he lands a place in East Han Academy (東漢書院) with the help of his sworn brother, Liu Bei.

-Because of his honesty, he is sometimes taken advantage of by his enemies.
-And because of that, his friends are often forced to lie to him, which leads to unpredicted consequences.

-Guan Yu's face turns red on two occasions; when he is around a beautiful girl or when he gets really upset.